German dictionary changes definition of 'Jew' after outcry

 The executive director of the Central Council of Jews, Daniel Botmann, wrote on Twitter “Is it okay to say Jew?
 Yes!
 Please don’t say ‘Jewish fellow citizens’ or ‘people of the Jewish faith’.
 Just JEWS.
 Thank you!”

-The publisher of Duden reacted to the criticism and updated its definition again on Monday to reflect the Jewish community’s protests.
+The publisher of Duden reacted to the criticism and updated its definition again Monday to reflect the Jewish community’s input.

-“Because of their antisemitic use in history and in the present, especially during the Nazi era, the words Jew/Jewess have been debated ... for decades,” it now says on the dictionary's website.
+“Because of their antisemitic use in history and in the present, especially during the Nazi era, the words Jew/Jewess have been debated ... for decades,” the entry on the dictionary's website now says.
 “At the same time, the words are widely used as a matter of course and are not perceived as problematic.
 The Central Council of Jews in Germany, which has the term itself in its name, is in favor of its use.”

-During the Third Reich, the German Nazis and their henchmen murdered 6 million European Jews.
-After the end of World War II, Germany’s once blossoming Jewish community of some 600,000 had been reduced to 15,000.
-After the disintegration of the Soviet Union, around 200,000 Jews from Russia, Ukraine and other former Soviet republics immigrated to Germany, bringing new life to the country’s decimated communities.
+During the Third Reich, Germany’s Nazis and their henchmen murdered 6 million European Jews.
+After the end of World War II, Germany’s once-thriving Jewish community of some 600,000 had been reduced to 15,000.

+After the disintegration of the Soviet Union, around 200,000 Jews from Russia, Ukraine and other former Soviet republics immigrated to Germany, bringing renewed Jewish life to the country.